Cristichi/MagiaBorrasFabric/README.md

 # Magia Borras [WIP]
 ##### By Cristichi
 Magia Borras is just a mod I have been doing in order to practice modding on Minecraft (with Fabric).
 Since I like Harry Potter (the universe more than anything), I thought of using this opportunity for doing a mod with HP's Spells and thematic.
 The name comes from an old [children's toy](https://www.magiaborras.com/) to teach children to perform some classic magic tricks.
-At first I wanted to avoid any Copyright, but at this point I don't care because I do not plan to publish the mod, or if I do it it will not be for profit and I will not maintain it except for my own personal use.

 ## Characteristics
 The mod includes a variety of elements from the Harry Potter universe.